 Volunteers prayed, protested and witnessed outside, inside and on the plenary floor marking the continued harm caused by the “incompatibility clause” with a Good Friday witness.
 Reconcilers continue to be an Easter people even in the face of continued discrimination and participated in a lesbian wedding on the last day of General Conference.
 See more at 2008 General Conference Blog.

 Following up on a successful Called to Witness campaign, the second phase All Means All was kicked off in October with 70 regional organizers ultimately training 1041 persons to speak in support of strengthening inclusion in the UM Constitution.

-22 new Reconciling Congregation, 4 Campus Ministries, 12 Communities
+22 new Reconciling Congregation, 4 new Campus Ministries, 12 new Communities

 Justice and Joy attracted over 540 persons to celebrate RMN’s 10th convocation and 25th anniversary working for equality in The United Methodist Church.
 In the Rocky Mountains at Estes Park, RMN especially welcomed our international leaders from Uruguay, the Philippines, Nigeria and Zambia.
 We debuted the ecumenical organizing Believe Out Loud and our United Methodist component of Believe Out Loud.

 In collaboration with God Loves Each One, RMN released All God’s Children a resource on teaching children about sexual orientation and gender diversity authored by longtime educator Melany Burrill.
 RMN also worked ecumenically to make two new resources available Building an Inclusive Church and All In God’s Family: Creating Allies for our LGBT Families.

 Building our infrastructure to meet the needs of the movement, RMN recruited our first Director of Development and Associate Executive Director.